YunzeSong/YunzeSong.github.io/_pages/about.md

 - *2020-2021 & 2021-2022*: University Outstanding Students Award

 # 📖 Educations
-- *2024.09 - 2025.07*, MSc Artificial Intelligence in <a href='https://www.ed.ac.uk/'>the University of Edinburgh</a> in the United Kingdom.
-(Excepted, Now Defer for a Gap Year)
+- *2024.09 - 2025.07*, Master of Artificial Intelligence in <a href='https://www.ed.ac.uk/'>the University of Edinburgh</a> in the United Kingdom.
+(Expected, Now Defer for a Gap Year)
-- *2019.09 - 2023.07*, undergraduate student in the Department of Computer Science and Technology of <a href='https://www.xjtlu.edu.cn/zh'>Xi'an Jiaotong-Liverpool University</a> in China and <a href='https://www.liverpool.ac.uk/'> the University of Liverpool</a> in the UK.
+- *2019.09 - 2023.07*, Undergraduate student in the Department of Computer Science and Technology at <a href='https://www.xjtlu.edu.cn/zh'>Xi'an Jiaotong-Liverpool University</a> in China and <a href='https://www.liverpool.ac.uk/'> the University of Liverpool</a> in the UK.

 # 💻 Internships
 - *2023.09 - now*: NLP Engineer Intern, FaceMind (AI Startup)